Azure/Azure-Sentinel/Parsers/ASimRegistry/ARM/RegistryEventEmpty/README.md

-# Base schema ASIM RegistryEvent Normalization Parser
+# Source Agnostic ASIM RegistryEvent Normalization Parser

-This template deploys a parser which makes available the default schema columns for the ASIM RegistryEvent schema.
-The parser is a part of the Azure Sentinel Information Model.
+This template deploys the ASIM RegistryEvent schema parser for Source Agnostic.
+The parser is a part of the Azure Sentinel Information Mode.

 The Azure Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.